The Basics of Privacy Impact Assessments: A Complete Guide

 • Customer support and CRM platforms

 Retail privacy risk is frequently driven by data aggregation and secondary use.
-PIAs help identify whether customer data is being used in ways that align with consent, transparency, and regulatory expectations.
+Where vendor access to personal data is involved, PIAs help identify whether customer data is being used in ways that align with consent, transparency, and regulatory expectations.

 Jurisdiction-Specific Requirements